FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Takeback=This is an action you can take in-game that undoes a move.
 Clicking it sends an offer to your opponent.
 Translate freely, but keep it short.
 For instance, this has been translated to "Cancel move" in several languages.

-Propose a takeback=
+Propose a takeback=The title text (what you see when you hover the mouse over) of "Takeback".

-Takeback proposition sent=
+Takeback proposition sent=Informs the player that a takeback proposition has been sent.
+This is a system message that appears in the chat box.

-Takeback proposition declined=
+Takeback proposition declined=Informs the player that the takeback proposition was declined.
+This is a system message that appears in the chat box.

-Takeback proposition accepted=
+Takeback proposition accepted=Informs the player that a takeback proposition was accepted.
+This is a system message that appears in the chat box.

-Takeback proposition canceled=
+Takeback proposition canceled=Informs the player that a takeback proposition was canceled.
+This is a system message that appears in the chat box.

-Your opponent proposes a takeback=
+Your opponent proposes a takeback=Appears on the right-hand side box while playing a game.
+Below it are two buttons that allow you to either accept or decline the takeback proposal.

 Bookmark this game=